navikohli/learning-notes/books/designing-data-intensive-applications.md

 2. _What happens if nodes crash or temporarily go offline, are any messages lost?_ Durability may require some combination of writing to disk and/or replication.

 A number of messaging systems use direct communication between producers and consumers without intermediary nodes:
-* UDP multicast, where low latency is important, application-level protocols can recover lost packets.
+* **UDP multicast**, where low latency is important, application-level protocols can recover lost packets.
-* Brokerless messaging libraries such as ZeroMQ
+* **Brokerless messaging** libraries such as ZeroMQ
-* StatsD and Brubeck use unreliable UDP messaging for collecting metrics
+* StatsD and Brubeck use unreliable **UDP messaging** for collecting metrics
 * If the consumer expose a service on the network, producers can make a direct HTTP or RPC request to push messages to the consumer.
-This is the idea behind webhooks, a callback URL of one service is registered with another service, and makes a request to that URL whenever an event occurs
+This is the idea behind **webhooks**, a callback URL of one service is registered with another service, and makes a request to that URL whenever an event occurs

 These direct messaging systems require the application code to be aware of the possibility of message loss.
 The faults they can tolerate are quite limited as they assume that producers and consumers are constantly online.